http4s/http4s/docs/docs/included-server-middleware.md

 ### RequestId

-Use the `RequestId` middleware to automatically generate a `X-Request-ID` header to a request, if one wasn't supplied.
+Use the `RequestId` middleware to automatically generate a `X-Request-ID` header for a request, if one wasn't supplied.
 Adds a `X-Request-ID` header to the response with the id generated or supplied as part of the request.